University Graduate College Programme

 The University Graduate College Programme is designed to offer you opportunities to develop the skills you need to complete your research degree on time and to enhance your employability.
 It incorporates generic personal and professional skills and discipline specific skills, and is organised by the University Graduate College.

-The programme is informed by the Researcher Development Framework (RDF), a major new approach to researcher development, which aims to develop world class researchers and build the UK higher education research based.
-The RDF was developed by Vitae, in consultation with HEIs across the UK and the public and private sector, and describes the knowledge, behaviour and attributes of successful researchers.
+The programme is informed by the Researcher Development Framework (RDF), which was developed by Vitae, in consultation with HEIs across the UK and the public and private sector, and describes the knowledge, behaviour and attributes of successful researchers.
 The University College Programme is structured according to the four ‘domains’ or categories laid out in the RDF: Knowledge and intellectual abilities; personal effectiveness; research governance and organisation; and engagement, influence and impact.

-All the events in the programme are open to Cardiff University research students (MPhil, MRes, PhD, MD, MCh, and professional doctorates).
-Visiting researchers may be granted access if space is available.
+All the workshops and events in the programme are open to Cardiff University research students (MPhil, MRes, PhD, MD, MCh, and professional doctorates), although places for any individual offering may be limited.

 General information about the structure of the Programme and advice on planning your skills development can be found on pages listed on the left menu.
 A PDF version of the University Graduate College Brochure, which includes the descriptions and the schedule, can be found at the bottom of this page.

-All workshops must be booked in advance via our web based system, which has the most up to date schedule of events for the current year.
+All workshops must be booked in advance via our web based booking system, which has the most up to date schedule of workshops and events.

-If you have any difficulty using the booking system, please contact us on 029 2087 0046 or email email@example.com or ‘University Graduate College Programme’ in Lotus Notes.
+If you have any difficulty using the booking system, please contact us on 029 2068 8482 or email firstname.lastname@example.org.